 - Sign and date the form, and make two copies.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-SEIU Local 200 is the designated union for custodians, maintenance workers, drivers, mechanics and related Shaker Heights School employees.
+Service Employees International Union (SEIU) Local 200 is the designated union for custodians, maintenance workers, drivers, mechanics and related Shaker Heights School employees.

 For years, public employees in Ohio have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).